-These axes are driving the definition of an architecture and design of reconfigurable and flexible system concepts that enable seamless and transparent communication across these heterogeneous environments.
-An active cooperation between end-users, operators, service providers and new comers is needed to firm up the definition of the most appropriate distribution of intelligence between reconfigurable terminals and networks.
-In order to drive the E^2R research work to success, the following approach is adopted over the whole duration of the project (initially planned for 6 years):
+These axes will drive the definition of an architecture and design of reconfigurable and flexible system concepts that enable seamless and transparent communication across these heterogeneous environments.
+An active cooperation between end users, operators, service providers and new comers is needed to firm up the definition of the most appropriate distribution of intelligence between reconfigurable terminals and networks.
+In order to drive the E^2R research work to success, the following approach is foreseen over 6 years:

-- Capture compelling use cases, establish a model architecture of the E2R system and define an overall end-to-end reconfiguration framework, - Design and prove the concepts of technical solutions to implement reconfigurability in all the layers of an end-to-end wireless communications system, - Develop a flexible, modular and evolutionary proof of concept environment for validation purposes, - Disseminate, contribute to related standardisation bodies, organize training sessions and ensure worldwide recognition of the E2R research and its results.
+- Capture compelling use cases, establish a model architecture of the E2R system and define an overall end-to-end reconfiguration framework, - Design and prove the concepts of technical solutions to implement reconfigurability in all the layers of an end-to-end wireless communications system, - Develop a flexible, modular and evolutionary proof of concept environment for validation purposes, - Disseminate, contribute to related standardization bodies, organize training sessions and ensure worldwide recognition of the E2R research and its results.